 - 1. The owner shall maintain a copy of the approved marketing strategy. - 2.
-The owner shall maintain records documenting specific efforts taken in accordance with paragraphs A, B, C, and D. - 3.
-The owner shall annually report to the City on activities and results of this affirmative marketing effort and shall make all affirmative marketing records available to the City at its request. - 4.
+The owner shall maintain records documenting specific efforts taken in accordance with .the approved marketing strategy. - 3.
+The owner shall annually report to the City on the activities and results of this affirmative marketing effort and shall make all affirmative marketing records available to the City at its request. - 4.
 Affirmative marketing files shall include copies of advertisements; the racial, ethnic, and gender characteristics of potential tenants (applicants) who respond to the ad; and the characteristics of the tenants who actually rented the units.